 Different rules apply depending on the type of Lawful Processing being undertaken, however many of the following individuals’ rights apply whatever the basis of processing:

-The accuracy of your information is imperative.
+The accuracy of personal data is imperative.
 We aim to keep it updated at all times.
-The information we hold on you is available upon request by contacting GDPR@bytes.co.uk.
-You can request this is updated and/or deleted at any time, unless Bytes needs to retain it for legitimate business or legal purposes.
-When updating your personal information, you may be asked to verify your identity before your request can be actioned.
+The personal data we hold on you is available upon request by contacting GDPR@bytes.co.uk.
+You can request that your data is updated and/or deleted at any time, unless Bytes can justify that it is retained for legitimate business or legal purpose.
+When updating your personal data, you may be asked to verify your identity before your request can be actioned.

 You can change your marketing preferences at any time by calling our switchboard on 01372 418500, or by emailing firstname.lastname@example.org, or by clicking on the “Unsubscribe” link at the bottom of any of Bytes e-shots.